assimilation/assimilation-official/Dependencies.md

+# Build Process
+Our build process is a bit odd and very containerish.
+The steps are as follows:
+ 1. Build a Meson/Ninja container (based on CentOS 6)
+ 2. Build the nanoprobe, in a container based off our Meson/Ninja container.
+The only thing we keep from this container is the universal nanoprobe binary.
+ 3. Build The CMA container.
+This is the container which we customers will eventually run.

+ So, in the end what customers run on their various systems throught their domain is:
+  - lots of copies of the nanoprobe binary, running nearly everywhere
+  - a single instance of the CMA container
+# Dependencies
 There are several kinds of dependencies in this project.
 The reason for documenting them here is so they can be kept up to date after I've forgotten where all these various version dependencies and bindings are.